r-chitturi/r-chitturi.github.io/proj4/index.md

 $$

 ## Warp the Images
 Here was my method to warp/project `im1` onto `im2`.
-1. The calculations above were to get the estimated homography matrix H. We calculate H based on `im1_points` to `im2_points`.
-2. We compute the bounding box of the final image size by taking the 4 corners of `im1`.
-Then we homogenize the coordinates into a 4x3 matrix.
-We then warp this bounding box by multiplying the matrix with `H.T`.
-3. Using `skimage.draw.polygon` like in Project 3, we get the points that are within the bounding box.
+This procedure allows us to warp the source image's points and align them with the correspondence points in the target image.
+The calculations above were to get the estimated homography matrix H. I calculated H based on `im1_points` to `im2_points`.
+I computed the bounding box of the final image size by taking the 4 corners of `im1`.
+I then homogenized the coordinates into a 4x3 matrix so we can warp the bounding box by multiplying it with the transpose of `H`.
+By utilizing `skimage.draw.polygon`, similar to the method used in Project 3, I got the points that are within the bounding box.
 This polygon is where the final image will be placed.
-4. We then interpolate the pixel values in the warped image.
+I then interpolated the pixel values in the warped image.

-This procedure allows us to warp the source image's points and align them with the correspondence points in the target image.

 ## Image Rectification